dr413677671/PromptGallery-stable-diffusion-webui/README.md

  ![preset](./images/0-0.png)

-You might wonder why there is no preview pictures.
+There is no preview pictures.
 Prompt Gallery works like a framework.
-You need to generate your own prompt-set library for your own purpose.
+You need to generate your own prompt-set library.

-How follow the instructions below to build your own prompt-set library and generate previews for them.

-Instead you could watch the video tutorial:
+Please follow the instructions below to build your own prompt-set library: instead you could watch the video tutorial:
 <a href="https://www.youtube.com/watch?v=9U6-moIJUkk">View Demo</a>

-Speaking ahead.
-Don't be afraid to build a large library.
-There are some useful repo help you browse the prompts.
+Don't be afraid to build the library.
+There are some cool repo help you browse the prompts.

 E.g. If you love anime, goto github and search "tags" or "prompts".

-You will see many cool repo like [sd-danbooru-tags](https://github.com/Vetchems/sd-danbooru-tags) or [DeepDanbooru](https://github.com/KichangKim/DeepDanbooru) which will help you browse prompts and build your prompt-set library very quick.
+You will see many cool repos like [sd-danbooru-tags](https://github.com/Vetchems/sd-danbooru-tags) or [DeepDanbooru](https://github.com/KichangKim/DeepDanbooru).

 ### Build library